stanley-gu/qual/proposal.md

 similar to bone formation and remodeling. [@Bostrom1993; @Giachelli1993; @Ding2006]

-Calcification can occur in either the media (within vessel walls) or intima (vessel lumen interior).
+Calcification can occur in either the media (within vessel walls) or intima (vessel lumen).
 Intimal vascular calcification (IVC) is frequently seen in conditions related to atheroschlerosis [@Nakamura2009].
 Medial vascular calcification (MVC), also known as Monckeberg's arteriosclerosis, increases in prevalence in populations with increased age, diabetes mellitus, chronic kidney disease, chronic inflammation, and genetic disorders. [@Micheletti2008]